Ankle Ligament Reconstruction

 Surgical intervention to reconstruct the injured ligament may be considered in patients with a high degree of instability and in those who have failed to respond to non-surgical treatments.

 Ankle ligament reconstruction may be performed arthroscopically under general anesthesia.
 Your surgeon will make small incisions in your ankle.
-A tiny camera and few special instruments are inserted through the incisions to repair and strengthen the ligaments.
+A tiny camera and a few special instruments are inserted through the incisions to repair and strengthen the ligaments.
 Stretched or torn ligaments will be shortened and stitched as needed.
 Sometimes, a weakened ligament is reconstructed with a section of tendon derived from the foot and around the ankle.

 The recovery time after ankle ligament reconstruction depends on the extent of injury and the procedure performed.
 For the first few weeks after surgery, you will be instructed to use crutches or a wheelchair and avoid bearing any weight on the reconstructed ankle joint.